 In our first month here we tried a few restaurants around town- according to the “Welcome to Ndjamena” handout we got, there are about 10 here in town- and had some pretty good food.
 Restaurant prices aren’t too bad, about $40 (or 20,000 CFA- Central African Francs) for the two of us.
-We tried a Lebanese place, a pizza place, and a French restaurant- very good beef medallions with a yum sauce at that one.
-There is also a couple of Chinese places, a couple of Chadian places, and I think another Lebanese place as well.
+We tried a casual Lebanese place, a brick oven pizza place, and an upscale French restaurant- very good beef medallions with a yum sauce at that one.
+There is also a couple of Chinese restaurants, a couple of Chadian places, and I think another Lebanese cafe as well.

 Grocery shopping, on the other hand, was not so successful.
-We visited 2 tiny little groceries- like the size of a small 7-11 back home- and spent about $50 at each one and came home with…. not much.
-No fresh fruits/veg, no fresh bread, no meats.
-Apparently everyone gets a maid 5 days a week (which costs about $110 a month) and gives the maid some money to go to the outdoor market to purchase fresh food.
-I suppose if I was really brave I’d go to the outdoor market myself…. but after 8 years abroad, I already know that scene.
-Me, the only white lady there, plus 100 degrees outside, surrounded by dozens of begging, demanding, sometimes very aggressive vegetable ladies selling their wares- and all in French.
-No thanks, we’ll continue eating at restaurants and get somebody to do our shopping for us.
-Five days a week maid? $110 for a month.
+We visited 2 tiny little grocery stores- like the size of a small 7-11 back home- and spent about $50 at each one and came home with…. not much.
+No fresh fruits/veg, no fresh bread, no meat.
+Everyone here employs a maid 5 days a week (which costs about $110 a month) and gives the maid some money to go to the outdoor market to purchase fresh food.
+And they drive across the border to Cameroon and go shopping there.

-Speaking of the weather, it’s hot all right, (this is Cental Africa, yo) but not quite as bad as Khartoum.
+Speaking of the weather, it’s hot all right, (this is Central Africa) but not quite as bad as Khartoum.
 It’s rainy season right now, so it rains- and I mean really rains- every afternoon around 4 pm and that really cools things off, so you can actually go for a jog in the evening or something.
 And someone told me that the weather gets pretty nice by late October.
 Although, along with the rains, comes the bugs.
 The week I arrived here was like BUG WEEK- you can hear them crunching on the driveway as you drive up to the house.
 If you accidentally leave a light on inside when you open your front door- forget it; your front entryway will be COVERED with bugs drawn to the light.

-Tuesday was a better day- I worked on my classwork a while, got all caught up, read all the requirements for my Capstone week- please, oh please let the internet work that week- and then I went to the Embassy for a security briefing (pretty basic: lock your doors and don’t get in a car accident… and buy evac insurance, just in case), visited the doctor there (he gave me some malaria pills- in 8 years I have never taken malaria pills but maybe this year I will start)- visited the CLO and her library (ooh, books and dvds- season 5 Grey’s Anatomy, perfect!), and finally met with the Public Affairs Officer who may have a job for me.
+Tuesday was a better day- I worked on my classwork a while, got all caught up, read all the requirements for my Capstone week- please, oh please let the internet work that week- and then I visited the doctor at the Embassy (he gave me some malaria pills- in 8 years I have never taken malaria pills but maybe this year I will start)- visited the CLO and her library (ooh, books and DVDs- perfect!), and finally met with the Public Affairs Officer who may have a job for me.
 Looks like that will all get decided soon (inshallah).